anhpham197/Booking-meeting-room/README.md

 ### View the Project
 - Launch the path that appears on the console screen: http://localhost:8000
-- Login to Admin panel with default credentials admin@kath.vn - 12345678 or register a new User account
+- Login to Admin panel with default credentials admin@kath.vn - 12345678 or register a new account